How To Write Unit Tests - Expected Value

 • Do not change given or expected objects inside unit tests

-• Do not write mutable classes
+• Avoid writing mutable classes

 • Do not change object states after their creation, if a library contains mutable classes.